SaturnX-Dev/Beat-Scrobble/docs/src/content/docs/guides/editing.md

 To delete an alias, just click on the delete button.

-Koito uses aliases for not only the UI, but also for matching artists, albums, and tracks submitted to the scrobbler, and for searching.
+Beat Scrobble uses aliases for not only the UI, but also for matching artists, albums, and tracks submitted to the scrobbler, and for searching.
 So if you are like me and listen to a lot of music from countries with non-latin script, adding aliases makes it easy to search for those items.

 :::note
-Koito uses MusicBrainz IDs to find additional aliases for artists and albums, if your music server provides them.
+Beat Scrobble uses MusicBrainz IDs to find additional aliases for artists and albums, if your music server provides them.
 Additional track aliases have to be added manually.
 :::

 #### Editing Images